 Exclusive E-rate Offer!

-Set up a meeting with an Aerohive E-rate expert and receive a trial* AP and switch.
+Set up a meeting with an Aerohive E-rate expert.

 - Learn about the 2017 E-rate program

 - Learn how much funding you qualify for

 - Learn how to enhance the overall learning experience with a robust WLAN network

 Set up your 1:1 E-rate consultation today!

 Complete the form below to request your appointment.

 Want to learn more about the E-rate process for Category 2 wireless services?
 In this video, Aerohive’s Senior Product Marketing Manager, Alexandra Gunther discusses a few important topics:

 - How do you determine your Category 2 budget?